Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/1 Training Skills/01_Lesson-Development.md

     - Introduce the concept of learning objectives
     - What is the overall goal and purpose of the training and which learning goals will help achieve this.
     - When developing learning objectives, keep in mind that they should be measurable, can be assessed and are realistic to achieve in the time of the training.
-- There are various tools to help create learning objectives which can be shared (e.g. Blooms Taxonomy &ndash; Resource 1, or other guides that the instructor prefers).
+- There are various tools to help create learning objectives which can be shared (e.g. Blooms Taxonomy in Resource 1, or other guides that the instructor prefers).
 - Introduce learning activities and how they help to meet the learning objectives and deliver the content.
 Learning activities can have different purposes.
 The instructor introduces different activities and explains they can be used for different levels of learning (Example: Fair by Design Methodology Resources 2, 3).

 **Reflection Activity 1:**